Robert A. Loeb - Practicing in State and Federal Criminal Law

 The penalty for first degree murder ranges from the death penalty to life without parole to 20-60 years in prison.
 There are lesser penalties for second degree murder or involuntary manslaughter.

 In Illinois, the law provides for the death penalty for murder in certain circumstances.
 This is a complex and constantly changing area of the law.
-Robert Loeb has been in the forefront of this dynamic area of law, representing clients in death penalty cases and in the creation of reforms to the death penalty system by serving as the Chairman of the Illinois State Bar Association’s Committee on Capital Punishment.
+Chicago criminal defense attorney Robert Loeb has been in the forefront of this dynamic area of law, representing clients in death penalty cases and in the creation of reforms to the death penalty system by serving as the Chairman of the Illinois State Bar Association’s Committee on Capital Punishment.
+Take a look at the latest Chicago criminal statistics.